Maghrebi communities of Paris: Sarcelles

 In the 1950s and 1960s, Maghrebians began to arrive in Sarcelles.
 Political organization came in subsequent decades.
 Originally the Muslims worshipped in converted makeshift areas, but later purpose-built mosques appeared.
 In the 1990s Maghrebians were first elected to the commune council.
 Maxwell wrote that Maghrebians began obtaining "key positions" only in the recent vicinity of 2012 due to "low turnout and weak community organizations".

-Sarcelles gained a large population of Sephardic Jews as a consequence of the post-World War II Jewish exodus from Arab and Muslim countries.
+Sarcelles gained a large population of Maghrebi Jews in the 1960s, mainly from Algeria.
 As of 2012 many of the Jewish residents have French citizenship.

-During the peak immigration of Sephardic Jews, they subscribed to a belief in assimilation and secularism and they had the North African belief of what Michel Wieviorka and Philippe Bataille, authors of The Lure of Anti-Semitism: Hatred of Jews in Present-Day France, describe as "a structuring role" that "does not cover all aspects of social life".
-Beginning in the 1980s, religion became more public and important, and Wieviorka and Bataille stated that the previous North African practice is "becoming mixed up with the neo-Orthodox practices of the 'young people' for whom religion controls everything."
+During the peak immigration of Maghrebi Jews, they subscribed to a belief in assimilation and secularism and they had the Maghrebi belief of what Michel Wieviorka and Philippe Bataille, authors of The Lure of Anti-Semitism: Hatred of Jews in Present-Day France, describe as "a structuring role" that "does not cover all aspects of social life".
+Beginning in the 1980s, religion became more public and important, and Wieviorka and Bataille stated that the previous Maghrebi practice is "becoming mixed up with the neo-Orthodox practices of the 'young people' for whom religion controls everything."

 In 1983 there was a wave of councilors who were Sephardic Jews.